 Challenges in Regression Testing

 While regression testing may be integral to the quality assurance process, it comes with its fair share of challenges.
 Developers and decision-makers must consider the following before adopting it in their software development cycle.

 We have seen that regression testing is incremental — the number of tests changes with each new feature that is added.
 It involves running older tests with every change.
 Thus, these tests can take significant time to complete.

 One way around this is to adopt parallel tests with newer changes.
 This lowers the time required to run the tests but may result in higher costs, thanks to added server resources or more people involved.

 When a project grows, not only does the number of tests increase but the complexity too.
-In the shopping cart example above, the testing of the cart is logically done only after creating a new user and browsing to a search page.
-Thus, the sequence of the tests into play too.
+In the shopping cart example above, the testing of the cart is logically done only after creating a new user and browsing a search page.
+Thus, the sequence of the tests plays too.
 With an increasing number of tests, the sequential aspect may lead to a branching out of tests that might become difficult to handle without additional testers.